UtkarshSoni98/MD/JSONManager.md

 * **Returns**

-    Json dictionary with complete status of jobspec
+    Json data with all the results.